commonality/archetypes/README.md

 >
 > (Arlow & Neustadt, [_Enterprise patterns and MDA: building better software with archetype patterns and UML_][mda-book-url], 2006, p.
 5)

+`commonality/archetypes` provides universal, rule-based business collaboration APIs for e-commerce and customer relationship management (CRM). `commonality/archetypes` specifies semantically-rich models of universally recurring business entities, events, and relationships with OpenAPI 2.0.

+## What are `archetypes`?

 __`archetypes` model how `Parties`&mdash;`People` and `Companies`&mdash;exchange `Products` and `Services` with `Payments` (normally `Money` or other `Locale`-based `Currencies` like gift-cards).
 The exchanges are recorded from beginning to end as `Orders` and managed as Customer Relationships (CRM) between buyers and sellers (with `PartyRelationships`).
 When necessary, `Rules` constrain and determine the types of relationships allowed; how products can be packaged; and whether discounts can be applied.__

 These __business `archetypes`__ are expressed as __models__ in open, vendor-neutral __OpenAPI/Swagger__ specifications, which provide: